Darryl N. Johnson

 Darryl Norman Johnson (1938 – 24 June 2018) was an American politician and career Foreign Service Officer who held many positions in American government around the world.
-Most recently and importantly he was the United States Ambassador to Thailand from 2001–2005.
+Most recently and importantly he was the United States Ambassador to Thailand from 2001 to 2005.
 Additionally, he was acting US Ambassador to the Philippines for several months in 2005.
 He used to live near Seattle, WA.
 In retirement he was a lecturer at his undergraduate alma mater, the University of Washington, where he taught in its Jackson School of International Studies.

 Early life

 Johnson was born in Chicago, Illinois, but he grew up in suburban Seattle, Washington.
 He attended public schools in Seattle, graduating from high school in 1956.
 He then attended the University of Puget Sound for two years before transferring to the University of Washington, where he received his BA Cum Laude in English Literature in 1960.

 While at the University of Washington he was a member of the academic honor societies for Military Science, Music and Literature, and was admitted to Phi Beta Kappa society in 1960.
 He next attended the University of Minnesota and Princeton University, working several months at the Boeing Company in Seattle during and after his university studies.
 He served as a Peace Corps volunteer in Thailand between 1962 and 1965, joining the Foreign Service after he returned home.